-

 John Brown: Entrepreneur and Abolitionist

-John Brown struggled throughout his life is a businessman, living near the poverty level.
+John Brown struggled throughout his life as a businessman, living near the poverty level.
 Few influential historical figures have failed so miserably at so many different pursuits, says American studies professor and historian David S. Reynolds.
-Brown was a tanner, lumber … Continue reading
+Brown was a tanner, lumber dealer, wool distributor, horse breeder, cattle trader, and real estate speculator.
+Actually, astute in […]

 Critical Thinking for Potential Entrepreneurs